meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC13 - Clear the Contact List
 #### MSS:
-1. Library manager requests to clear the Contact List (delete all library users).
+1. Library manager requests to clear the contact list (delete all library users).
 2. Library manager enters the command.
-3. MyBookshelf clears all library users in the Contact List.
+3. MyBookshelf clears all library users in the contact list.
 4. MyBookshelf notifies library manager that all library users have been successfully removed.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel to clear the Contact List.<br>
+At any time, library manager chooses to cancel the process of clearing the contact list.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***